.45 Colt: Cartridge loads

 The .45 Colt originally was a black-powder cartridge, but modern loadings use smokeless powder.
 The original black-powder loads called for 40 gr of black powder behind an Ogival & flat nosed 255 gr lead bullet.
-These loads developed muzzle velocities of 1050 ft/s.
-However, this load generated too much recoil for the average soldier and was, after a few years, reduced to 28 gr of black powder yielding 855 ft/s in Army tests.
+These loads developed muzzle velocities of 850 ft/s to 900 ft/s.
+However, this load generated too much recoil for the average soldier and was, after a few years, reduced to 34 gr of black powder yielding 800 ft/s.
 Then, the introduction of the Schofield revolver with its shorter cylinder, quick loading "Top-Break" frame, and chambered in .45 Schofield caused a problem for the Supply Corps in that they now had to supply two different types of .45 Caliber revolver ammunition.
 Further troubles were caused by the fact that the Schofield cartridge rim was too wide to load into adjacent chambers in the Colt cylinder, turning the Colt into a three shooter (being able to only place a round in every other chamber), if the wrong ammunition was sent to that particular outpost.
-To solve the problem, the Army introduced a ".45 Colt Government" cartridge, with the narrow rim of the .45 Colt and short case of the .45 Schofield, that only held 26 gr of black powder that could be used in both revolvers.
-That load gave about 760 ft/s with a 250 gr bullet out of the Schofield revolver with its shorter barrel.
+To solve the problem, the Army introduced a ".45 Colt Government" cartridge, with the narrow rim of the .45 Colt and short case of the .45 Schofield, that only held 28 gr of black powder that could be used in both revolvers.
+That load gave about 735 ft/s with a 230 gr bullet out of the Schofield revolver with its shorter barrel.
 Because of the power of the 40 gr of black powder and its excellent accuracy, the .45 Colt was known as a sure man stopper and horse killer.
 It became the most-used cartridge at the time of its introduction, succeeding the .44-40 Winchester.